devops329/devops/instruction/awsEcs/awsEcs.md

 1. Under `Infrastructure` choose **AWS Fargate**.
 1. Press `Create`.

+Wait until the cluster finishes creating before you continue.

 ## Create an ECS service

 The service contains one or more associated tasks.
 The tasks work together in order to provide a specific functional piece such as authorization, content management, or media processing.
 The service also controls deployment, monitoring, and failure management.
 Take the following steps to create a service.
-As soon as you create a service, it will immediately deploy any tasks associated with the service.
+Note that as soon as you create a service, it will immediately deploy any tasks associated with the service.
+That means you will start paying for the allocated resources.

 1. Open the AWS browser console and navigate to the Elastic Container Service (ECS) service.
 1. Press `Clusters` from the left side navigation panel.